fmicompbio/ez_zarr/docs/index.md

 `ez_zarr` is hosted on GitHub at [github.com/fmicompbio/ez_zarr](https://github.com/fmicompbio/ez_zarr) and the documentation can be found at [fmicompbio.github.io/ez_zarr](https://fmicompbio.github.io/ez_zarr/).

-The release version of `ez_zarr` can be installed using:
+The release version of `ez_zarr` can be installed using pip:
 ```
 pip install ez-zarr
 ```